-To ensure all New Zealanders have access to better value mobile products and services, we have built our own national mobile network which not only provides our customers with great coverage, but also caters for future growth as the demand for smart phones and other mobile devices grows.
+To ensure all New Zealanders have access to better value mobile products and services, we are continuing to build our nationwide network, which not only provides our customers with great coverage, but also caters for future growth as consumer demand increases.

-At the heart of our business is a sophisticated network of mobile phone sites located right across New Zealand.
-These sites are low-powered radio technology which work by transmitting and receiving signals using radio frequency (RF) waves.
-These have much less power than those used for commercial TV and radio transmissions.
-The technology used is similar as that used by cordless phones, baby monitors and radio controlled toys.
+At the heart of our business is a sophisticated network of mobile phone sites.
+These sites are low-powered radio technology which works by transmitting and receiving signals using radio frequency (RF) waves.
+The radio waves they use are the same as those used by cordless phones, baby monitors and radio controlled toys.

 When choosing a location for our equipment, we always try to select and design a site that will have the least amount of impact on the community and the environment.

 Providing good network coverage is a key consideration when selecting a site and sometimes that limits where we can put our equipment.
 As a rule, mobile phone sites need to be near where mobile devices are to provide service.

 Wherever possible, we look to co-locate on an existing mobile phone site, build on private land, reserves, industrial areas or commercial land before we look at residential locations.
 If we do have to build in residential locations, we make sure we try fit in with the local streetscape.

 This process is covered under the Resource Management Act (RMA).